halilkaya/wppy/README.md

 Contact
 ----

-Please notice me if you have bugs or recommendation:<br>
+Please notify me if you have bugs or recommendation:<br>
 kayahalil@gmail.com - GPG: 0x0FA83C53